 - For campers: Fix a hole in a tent

 I could go on, but if I had to guess, protecting a developing blister is probably the most important and most critical use of duct tape.
-But if you’ve ever experienced any of these other scenarios, you’ll know duct tape is worth its weight in gold on the trail.
+But if you have ever experienced any of these other scenarios, you will know duct tape is worth its weight in gold on the trail.